Probing the state of a mechanical oscillator with an ultra-strongly coupled quantum emitter

+We have plotted the Wigner function ${\cal W}(x,p) = (1/\pi\hbar)\int_{-\infty}^\infty dy \bra{\phi^\text{st}_\text{m}(t)} x+y\rangle\langle x - y\ket{\phi^\text{st}_\text{m}(t)} e^{2ipy/\hbar}$ of the MO at the initial time and after \numprint{3E3} mechanical oscillations (see Fig.~\ref{f:fig3}\textbf{c,d}).
+One clearly sees the deformation of the shape of the MO state in phase space due to the quadrature-dependent scattering.
+We also note that the position variance remains of the order of unity along any trajectory (even on large timescales $t\gg \Omega_\text{m}^{-1}$): Indeed, state $\ket{\phi^\text{st}_\text{m}}$ is continuously updated with the information extracted by the continuous position measurement performed by the TLS, which reduces the quantum uncertainty on $X$.
+Therefore, the effective detuning $\delta(t)$ between the drive and the TLS is defined at any time, validating the trajectory based approach. \\

-Our model evidences that a hybrid opto-mechanical system in the ultra-strong coupling regime can be described by semi-classical equations, provided that the TLS is strongly dissipative.
-Beyond the semi-classical regime, the TLS induced mechanical fluctuations either feature an effective thermal bath (small $g_\text{m}$), or lead to the non symmetrical scattering of the MO quadratures (large $g_\text{m}$).
-The latter is the equivalent of the radiation pressure noise in cavity opto-mechanics, which remarkably takes here non negligible values for less than one excitation in the quantum emitter.
-The TLS induced noise causes noticeable deviations from the semi-classical description over timescales $t\gg \gamma/g_m^2$.
-Our study allows to simulate this deviation using a stochastic Schr\"odinger equation, which is a precious tool to describe the TLS and MO fluctuating observables.
-These quantities are especially relevant to investigate the quantum limit of sensing in the context of hybrid opto-mechanics, and to perform further thermodynamic studies, e.g. fluctuation theorems \cite{CJ}, or nano-heat engines based on opto-mechanical devices \cite{Kurizki2013,Zhang2014,Dechant2015}.
-Finally, the method presented here is a quite general one allowing to treat the case of any quantum system in strong interaction with a finite size reservoir, where both dynamics are coupled.
+\textit{Conclusion.---} Our model shows that a hybrid opto-mechanical system in the ultra-strong coupling regime can be described by semi-classical equations at short times, provided that the TLS is strongly dissipative.
+Beyond the semi-classical regime, the TLS induced mechanical fluctuations either generate an effective thermal bath (small $g_\text{m}$), or the non symmetrical scattering of the MO quadratures (large $g_\text{m}$).
+This quantum noise is the equivalent of the radiation pressure noise in cavity opto-mechanics, and appears as a fundamental limit of hybrid opto-mechanical detection sensitivity.
+Noticeable deviations from the semi-classical description can be observed over longer timescales and our study allows to simulate quantum trajectories of the system using a stochastic Schr\"odinger equation, which is a precious tool to describe the TLS and MO fluctuating observables.
+These quantities are especially relevant to investigate the quantum limit of sensing \cite{Degen2017} in the context of hybrid opto-mechanics, and to perform further thermodynamic studies, e.g. probe fluctuation theorems \cite{CJ}, or design nano-heat engines based on opto-mechanical devices \cite{Kurizki2013,Zhang2014,Dechant2015}.
+Finally, the method presented here is a quite general one allowing to treat the case of any quantum system in strong interaction with a finite size reservoir \cite{Hu92,Batalhao14,Iles14,Donvil18}.